MicroEJ/docs/ApplicationDeveloperGuide/testsuiteEngine.rst

 .. note::

-   It is advised to set the format to ``noframes`` if your test suite is not a Java testsuite.
-If the format is set to ``frames``, with a non-Java MicroEJ Testsuite, the name of the links will not be relevant because of the non-existency of packages.
+   It is advised to set the format to ``noframes`` if your test suite is not a Java test suite.
+If the format is set to ``frames``, with a non-Java MicroEJ Test Suite, the name of the links will not be relevant because of the non-existency of packages.